ThomasRichterISH/TrainingPWA/docs/guides/reusable-forms.md

 ## Automatic Field Replacement using the '#' Pseudo-type

-For an even cleaner development experience, it is possible to reuse formly field configurations without using the `FieldLibraryService`, saving a lot of boiler-plate code.
+For an even cleaner development experience, it is possible to reuse formly field configurations without using the `FieldLibrary`, saving a lot of boiler-plate code.

 To take advantage of this feature, you can use the pseudo-types prefixed by a `#`.
 For example, if you want to use the `firstName` configuration in your form, simply add the following object to your `FormlyFieldConfig[]`: